tantaihaha4487/ShiroVerse/README.md

     - `AbilityManager`: For registering and managing your custom abilities.
     - `ShiftAbility`: An abstract class you extend to create your own shift-activated skills quickly.
     - `ActionbarMessage`: A utility for creating stylish progress bars and alerts.
+    - `DependencyLogger`: A utility for professional, consistent dependency error logging.
 - **Who It's For:**
     - **Developers:** You include `shiro-api` as a dependency in your plugin's `pom.xml` (or other build system).
 It is your toolbox for building new gameplay features on top of the ShiroCore engine.